Looking for the best place to buy park Orlando attraction tickets? I’ve taken a look at some of the top sites to see where you can find the best deal.

 Universal is more appropriate for older kids and teenagers.
 Although there are rides for smaller children, I don’t think they can match Disney.

-Other parks such as Busch Gardens and Sea World are aimed at all ages.
+Other major parks such as Busch Gardens and Sea World are aimed at all ages.
+They have plenty of rides and animals to keep everybody entertained.

 If you’re looking for more tips for your holiday, take a look at my guide to booking your own holiday to Florida.